UniCredit seeks to boost capital with bond as bad debts weigh

-MILAN (Reuters) - UniCredit (CRDI.MI), Italy’s largest bank by assets, is set to unveil plans to raise 2 billion euros ($2.8 billion) on the bond market to boost its capital and offset an expected sharp increase in writedowns on bad loans in the last quarter of 2013.
+MILAN, March 10 (Reuters) - UniCredit, Italy’s largest bank by assets, is set to unveil plans to raise 2 billion euros ($2.8 billion) on the bond market to boost its capital and offset an expected sharp increase in writedowns on bad loans in the last quarter of 2013.

 The lender will announce a U.S. dollar-denominated Additional Tier 1 bond on Tuesday when it releases its full-year results and new business plan, two bankers working on the deal told Reuters IFR service.